sylvain-meunier/stageL3/Rapport/rapport.typ

 #proof[For all $n in NN^*, Delta hat(t)_n &= alpha_n + beta_n = Delta t_n / T_c (T_n^* + T_n - T_n^*) = Delta t_n T_n / T_c > 0$\
 Furthermore, $hat(T)_n^* = (Delta b_n) / (Delta hat(t)_n) = (Delta b_n) / (Delta b_n / T_c + s_n / T_c) = 1 / (1 + s_n / (Delta b_n)) T_c$]

-Depending on the use of this data, one can choose to adapt the definition os $(s_n)$, for instance by normalizing its values or cutting all shifts that represent over a certain portion of their duration. @canonical_v exposes how such definitions of $(s_n)$ allow for guarantee on tempo change and deviation of the canonical tempo for the _normalized_ performance with respect to $T_c$.
+Depending on the use of this data, one can choose to adapt the definition of $(s_n)$, for instance by normalizing its values or cutting all shifts that represent over a certain portion of their duration. @canonical_v exposes how such definitions of $(s_n)$ allow for guarantee on tempo change and deviation of the canonical tempo for the _normalized_ performance with respect to $T_c$.

-- génération de données "performance" : pour data augmentation ou test robustesse (fuzz testing) aplanissement de tempo démo MIDI?

-== Generated performances thanks to the previous method

-- transcription MIDI par parsing : pre-processing d'évaluation tempo (approche partie 4)

-- Large avec bidir

-- analyse "musicologique" quantitative de performances humaines de réf. (à la Mazurka BL) données quantitives de tempo et time-shifts
+== Performance generation <perf-gen>

+By considering the set of all shifts obtained from various performances, that one can see as a rhythmic language, and trying to generate a word of this language (i.e., a rhythmic template for a performance), we can compute a rough performance with some algorithm (see #cite(<git>, form: "normal") for examples).
+A more subtle method could be to train some algorithms to reproduce those patterns depending on the context of a particular piece (rhythmic (un)stability, begining of a @phrase, @cadence...), as score features may sometimes trump individual styles #cite(<Kosta2016Mapping>, form: "normal").

+== Quantitative musicological analysis

+An actual definition of a time-shift allows for a quantitative, and statistical analysis of human performances regarding the latter.
+The quantitative variations of the canonical tempo at the end of a phrase, or depending on the kind of cadence already exist within litterature #cite(<kosta_mazurkabl:_2018>, form:"normal") #cite(<hentschel_annotated_2021>, form:"normal") #cite(<hu_batik-plays-mozart_2023>, form:"normal"), and could be complemented with such a study.

+== MIDI transcription

+The methods presented in @score_less could be used as pre-processing for transcription problem, allowing to add complementary data with respect to the transcription (such as tempo stability, consistency, and potentially tempo changes).

 = Conclusion & perspectives <conclusion>

-- intégration pour couplage avec transcription par parsing (+ plus court chemin multi-critère)
-- Real time (quanti)
+We presented here some methods for @monophonic tempo analysis, with applications to data augmentation (@data_gen), rough performance generation (@perf-gen), and transcription.
+The latter could allows for further development in addition with a generative grammar for glocal consistency, as a multi-criteria optimisation #cite(<foscarin2019parse>, form: "normal") including tempo stability, specifically when coupled by a method similar to @quanti_revised.

-- @quanti_revised presented a model which appear to share some similarities with @large_dynamics_1999 as a score-based approach.
+This section presented a model which appear to share some similarities with the _Large et al_ model (@large_modif) as a score-based approach.
 Therefore, studying the formalism for a quantizer might allow to obtain some theoretical results for the previous model, regarding for instance convergence guarantee and meaningfulness of the result.

-- usage in performance generation with @data_gen and #cite(<Kosta2016Mapping>)
+Finally, the most immediate case of use of @data_gen is fuzz testing for algorithm in tasks such as beat-tracking, transcription or tempo inference.
+In fact, this section presented a way to "midify" an actual performance, that we can see as a function from the set of musical human performances to the set of plain and flat midi files as generated by standard softwares.
+Being able to reverse this function could then allow for generating convincing performances.
+We presented in @perf-gen a rough way to extrapolate such data augmentation for performance generation, that could certainly be improved with more subtle langague algorithms, or machine learning techniques.

+Even though we focused here on monophonic works, or rather on monophic views of performances : the very definition of canonical tempo presented here is more fit for monophic pieces than polyphonic ones.
+The reader shall find some extensions of this formalism suited for polyphonic works in appendix.

 #bibliography("refs.bib", title: "References")